 We have a way of explaining the entire process that makes it much easier, ensuring that homeowners are in complete control of their insurance money.

-The replacement cost value is your insurance companies way of saying; “Hello Mr./Mrs. Homeowner, we are agreeing that it should cost you this amount to repair all of the damages listed in our summery.”
+The replacement cost value is your insurance companies way of saying; “Hello Mr./Mrs. Homeowner, we are agreeing that it should cost you this amount to repair all of the damages according to the adjusters summery.”

-DEPRECIATION: Depreciation is your insurance companies way of saying, “Hey Mr./Mrs. Homeowner, now that we have backed out your deductible, we are now going to keep some of the remaining money until you actually do the work.
-Until you do the work this all all we owe.
+Depreciation is your insurance companies way of saying, “Mr./Mrs. Homeowner, now that we have backed out your deductible, we are now going to keep some of the remaining money, until you actually do the work.
+Until you do the work this all that we owe.

-ACTUAL CASH VALUE: The actual cash value is your insurance companies way of saying: “Hello again Mr. /Mrs. Homeowner, now that we have backed out your deductible and a depreciation until you actually do the work, this is the amount that i owe you right now.
+The actual cash value is your insurance companies way of saying: “Mr. /Mrs. Homeowner, now that we have backed out your deductible and a recoverable depreciation, this is the amount that we owe you, until you complete the work.